-Low-cost, low-power, long, thin and light active optical cables are replacing copper cables in these latest high-speed consumer applications.
-Silicon Line is playing a key role in this transition by providing ICs and modules that make the high-volume production of these new active optical cables fast, easy and cost effective.
+Low-power, long, thin, flexible, and light active optical cables are replacing copper cables in these latest high-speed applications.
+Silicon Line is playing a key role in this transition by providing ICs that enable the high-volume production of these new active optical cables.

-A typical ultra-low power 12 Gbps optical link using a Silicon Line IC is shown in the diagram below.
+A typical ultra-low power optical link using Silicon Line ICs is shown in the diagram below.
 The electrical-to-optical conversion is done by the VCSEL driver IC, which then controls the VCSEL (vertical cavity surface emitting laser).
-850 nm wavelength light is sent by the VCSEL through an optical fiber and received by the PD (photo diode) at the other end, which converts the light into an electrical signal that is then amplified by a TIA (transimpedance amplifier) IC.
+850 nm wavelength light is sent by the VCSEL through an optical fiber and received by the PD (photodiode) at the other end, which converts the light into an electrical signal that is then amplified by a TIA (trans-impedance amplifier) IC.

-Silicon Line’s latest generation of high-speed products can transmit up to 90 Gbps of data over optical fibers.
+Silicon Line’s latest generation of high-speed optical products can transmit up to 64 Gbps of data with 100 Gbps on the way.

-Another way to reduce cable thickness and weight is to reduce the number of wires in the cable, and Silicon Line’s Serdes technology can just do that.
-Our patented MIPI D-PHY serdes can serialize up to 10 Gbps of video data in 10 cables down to just two thin copper wires or one optical fiber alternatively.
-This dramatically reduces the thickness and weight of the cable, and makes the cable longer.
-This is very attractive to the disposable endoscope and automotive markets.
+Another way to reduce cable thickness and weight is to reduce the number of wires in the cable, and Silicon Line’s SerDes technology does just that.
+Our patented MIPI D-PHY SerDes products can serialize up to 10 Gbps of video data from up to 18 wires down to just two thin copper wires or one optical fiber.
+This dramatically reduces the thickness and weight of the cable and enables longer cables.
+This is very attractive for endoscopes, drones, video conferencing, and security markets.